wutaiqiang/Shadow-FT/README.md

 # ('short_name', 'model_path')
 ```

-The use this bash file to start training!
+Use this bash file to start training!

-### For Evaluate
+### For Evaluation

 Please refer to <a href="https://github.com/open-compass/opencompass" target="_blank">OpenCompass</a> for evaluation.

 ### Future Plan

-[ ] Introduce evaluation srcipts in this repo.
+- [ ] Introduce evaluation scripts in this repo.

 ## License